Sensitive Data Policy

 About Sensitive Data Policy

 The Sensitive Data Policy tab contains ExpertReview – Compliance Assist, a powerful tool that helps you regulate the private personal information collected by your Qualtrics organization.
-Many organizations have strict rules about the kind of data they can collect, and this administrative tool can help you flag questions and data that may violate your organization’s standard for respondent data privacy.
+Many organizations have strict rules about the kind of data they can collect from participants, and this administrative tool can help you flag questions and data that may violate your organization’s standard for respondent data privacy.

 With ExpertReview – Compliance Assist, you can: